lenscloth/RKD/README.md

 * Pytorch 1.0
 * tqdm (pip install tqdm)

 ### Note
 * Hyper-parameters that used for experiments in the paper are specified at scripts in ```exmples/```.
-* Do not use distance weighted sampling ( --sample distance ) when embedding is not l2 normalized.
-As the sampling method assume that embedding is normalized.